vojay-dev/vojay-dev.github.io/_posts/2024-03-31-bigquery-easter.md

 Just like cracking open an Easter egg reveals a hidden surprise, exploring the world of UDFs unveils a treasure trove of possibilities for data exploration and analysis.

 So, as you embark on your own data adventures, remember the magic of UDFs.
 They're not just tools; they can help centralizing and encapsulate custom data transformations, advanced processing and validation tasks to turn data into delightful insights.
-Happy Easter, and may your hunts be filled with joy, laughter, and plenty of colorful eggs 🐰🥚!
+Happy Easter, and may your (data) hunts be filled with joy, laughter, and plenty of colorful eggs 🐰🥚!